lidofinance/docs/docs/guides/steth-integration-guide.md

 ## ERC20Permit

-wstETH token implements the ERC20 Permit extension allowing approvals to be made via signatures, as defined in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
+wstETH and stETH tokens implement the ERC20 Permit extension allowing approvals to be made via signatures, as defined in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).

 The `permit` method allows users to modify the allowance using a signed message, instead of through `msg.sender`.
 By not relying on `approve` method, you can build interfaces that will approve and use wstETH in one tx.

-NB: stETH token itself does not support the ERC20 Permit extension and it's not possible to approve and wrap stETH in one tx at this time.

 ## Staking rate limits